NPR Privacy Notice for EU Users

 - Network and information systems security

-- To determine the effectiveness of promotional campaigns and sponsorship messaging
+- To determine the effectiveness of promotional campaigns, sponsorship credits, and marketing messages

-- To serve promotional and sponsorship messages based on user behavior and preferences.
+- To serve promotional, sponsorship, and marketing messages based on user behavior and preferences.

 - Responding to user questions and requests for information